digitalmaxwell/ctedu-docs/docs/Layout Builder/Templates.md

 ## Create a new template

-Templates are meant to be a reusable entry that contains a customizable layout.
+Templates are reusable entries that contains a customizable layout.
 This allows for dynamically generated pages or frequently created layouts to be easily updated in one place.

+### Setup Contentful Entry
 Just like creating a page, first you need to setup an entry in contentful.
 Select the "Template" Content Type in the search bar and click Add Template.

 ![Add Template](/img/add-template-2.png)